mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/slb.md

 'top_1_accuracy': 0.9485176282051282, 'top_5_accuracy': 0.9965945512820513.
 ```

 In graph mode, apply SLB quantization to ResNet-18 and use the CIFAR-10 dataset for evaluation.
 The following table lists the experiment results.
 W32 indicates a full-precision model.
 W4 indicates that the weight is 4 bits, W2 indicates that the weight is 2 bits, and W1 indicates that the weight is 1 bit.
 It can be found that, in the current task, compared with the full-precision model, the top 1 accuracy of the model after 4-bit weight quantization has no loss, and the top 1 accuracy loss of the model after 1-bit weight quantization is within 0.6%.
 SLB quantization greatly reduces model parameters, making it easier to deploy models on devices with limited resources.
+The model here is not the final deployment model.
+Due to the addition of pseudo-quantization nodes and weight probability matrix, the checkpoint size increases compared with the original model.
+The increase amplitude is affected by the weight quantization bits.
+The final quantization model, that is, the final deployment model, is obtained by selecting the preset quantization weights according to the weight probability matrix.

 | Quantization Type| Top 1 Accuracy| Top 5 Accuracy|
 | --- | --- | --- |